-The best mash potato recipe using Caribbean red skinned sweet potatoes with roasted garlic, herbs and whipped into a velvety smooth mash.
+The best creamy mashed potatoes recipe using Caribbean red skinned sweet potatoes with roasted garlic, herbs and whipped into a velvety smooth mash.

 If you’re tired of yukon gold, Laura, King Edward, Russet or even Irish potatoes then this recipe should be a great alternative.
 Sweet potato mash, is like the BIG sister to regular mash made with the aforementioned.
-It’s velvety, creamy, smooth, delicious with a hint of the Caribbean to boot!
+It’s velvety, creamy, smooth, delicious, fluffy mashed potatoes with a hint of the Caribbean to boot!
 It makes the best appetiser or side for your dinner table.

 Yams vs Caribbean sweet potatoes

 When it comes to sweet potato in the Caribbean, we have our very own signature potato.
 It differs to what the Americans refer to as “yams” .
 There are two types – one with a golden exterior and the other more common has a red skin.
 Both of these potatoes have a white flesh that tends to darken to a slightly white hue when boiled.

 It took me a while when I started blogging to adapt to the various global terminologies because in the English speaking parts of the Caribbean yam is a totally different root vegetable to what is it known as in America.

 It’s very easy to make a mistake when following a recipe so I always like to differentiate between the two root vegetables.